Tag Archives: fundraising for real estate

 Financial Analysis

-By judging the financial health of the property Magistral applies various tools and techniques to frame a constructive picture for the client.
+By judging the financial health of the property Magistral applies various tools and techniques.
+It is to frame a constructive picture for the client.

 Market Comparison